 6. Don't Lift A Load That's Too Heavy

-We may think of ourselves as strong men and become overconfident or tempted to show off amongst our workmates.
+We may think of ourselves as strong men and women and become overconfident when attempting a lift.

 But don't let your ego get the better of you.

-Because lifting something that is too heavy is going to put your back under serious pressure.
+Because lifting something that's too heavy is going to put your back under serious pressure.

 7. Make Sure The Load Is Balanced